 Life at Marine Conservation Philippines can be very busy at times.
 As such, we understand if our volunteers wish to take a day off now and then to see other nearby attractions.

 When you wish to have days off, you can let us know.
 This may be to experience other islands elsewhere in the Philippines (go diving on Siquijor for example) to go for a visa-and-shopping run to Dumaguete, explore the area on a motorbike, or just to have a day to yourself and laze in a hammock with a book.
-While we feel the work we do is important, we don’t expect you to take part in everything all the time -especially if you stay for months.
+While the work we do is important, we cannot expect you to take part in everything all the time if you stay for months.
 (But if you want to, you’re most welcome!)
-We understand most volunteers are not intererested in working all the time, and luckily, there are many nearby sights to occupy you on days off.
+We understand most volunteers get worn out working all the time, and luckily, there are many nearby sights to occupy you on days off.

 Malatapay Market (Wednesdays Only)

 Really close by is the (cattle) market of Malatapay where you can go every Wednesday to see the locals at their day-to-day business.
 People from the whole province and sometimes as far as Mindanao come here to sell their cattle.

 Close by Dumaguete is the mountain town of Valencia.
 It is very beautiful area with a bit cooler climate due to it’s location in the mountains.
 There is a lot of geo-thermal activity from Mount Talinis.
 So if you are looking for hot-springs, this is where you should go.
 Waterfalls such as Casaroro Falls give a nice fresh water reprieve from the heat in the dry season and the twin lakes are a great area for bird enthusiasts.